Motivically functorial coniveau spectral sequences; direct summands of cohomology of function fields: Weight structures: reminder, truncations, weight spectral sequences, and duality with -structures

 \item For $X,X'\in \cu^{w\le 0}$, suppose that $f\in\cu(X,X')$ can be extended to a morphism of (some of) their negative Postnikov towers that establishes an isomorphism $X^0\to X'{}^0$.
 Suppose also that $X'\in \cu^{w=0}$.
 Then $f$ yields a projection of $X$ onto $X'$ (i.e. $X'$ is a retract of $X$ via $f$).

 \item $\cu^b$ is a Karoubi-closed triangulated subcategory of $\cu$. $w$ induces a non-degenerate weight structure for it, whose heart equals $\hw$.

 \item For a triangulated idempotent complete $\cu$ let $D\subset \obj \cu$ be negative.
-Then there exists a unique weight structure $w$ on the Karoubization $T$ of $\lan D\ra$ in $\cu$ such that $D\subset T^{w=0}$.
-Its heart is the Karoubization of the closure of $D$ in $\cu$ with respect to (finite) direct sums.
+Then there exists a unique weight structure $w$ on the Karoubi-closure $T$ of $\lan D\ra$ in $\cu$ such that $D\subset T^{w=0}$.
+Its heart is the Karoubi-closure of the closure of $D$ in $\cu$ with respect to (finite) direct sums.